Offered by Counseling and Psychological Services Center (CAPS)

 - Effects of trauma

-It is the goal of CAPS is to provide services to best meet the needs of the students within our current scope of practice.
+The goal of CAPS is to provide services to best meet the needs of the students within our current scope of practice.
 Short-term counseling may not be the best method to meet the needs of all students.
 Some areas of concern might be better addressed by a professional with more specialized expertise or by someone who can provide a long term treatment model.
-The staff will work with each individual to determine the best course of action such as; referral to a UNO counselor, referral to a group, or referral to a community provider.
+The staff will work with each individual to determine the best course of action, such as referral to a UNO counselor, referral to a group, or referral to a community provider.

 Information regarding Alcohol and Drug support services can be found here.